sam-minns/AxiomEdge-PRO/modular/README.md

 ## 📄 **License & Attribution**

-This project is released under a **GPL 3.0 permissive license**.
-While you are free to use, modify, and distribute this software, it would be nice to be acknowledged for the original code in any further developments or public-facing projects that build upon it.
+This project is released under the **GNU General Public License v3.0 (GPL-3.0)**.
+While you are free to use, modify, and distribute this software under the GPL-3.0 terms, it would be nice to be acknowledged for the original code in any further developments or public-facing projects that build upon it.
 A simple credit or link back to the original repository is greatly appreciated.

 ## 🏗️ Architecture Overview

 ```
 axiom_edge/
 ├── __init__.py               # Main package exports
-├── config.py                  # ✅ Configuration and validation
+├── config.py                 # Configuration and validation
-├── data_handler.py            # ✅ Data collection and caching
+├── data_handler.py           # Data collection and caching
-├── ai_analyzer.py             # ✅ AI analysis with Gemini
+├── ai_analyzer.py            # AI analysis with Gemini
-├── feature_engineer.py        # ✅ 200+ Feature engineering (COMPLETE)
+├── feature_engineer.py       # 200+ Feature engineering
-├── model_trainer.py           # ✅ ML model training (COMPLETE)
+├── model_trainer.py          # ML model training
-├── backtester.py              # ✅ Advanced backtesting engine (COMPLETE)
+├── backtester.py             # Advanced backtesting engine
-├── genetic_programmer.py      # ✅ Genetic algorithm optimization (COMPLETE)
+├── genetic_programmer.py     # Genetic algorithm optimization
-├── report_generator.py        # ✅ Report generation (COMPLETE)
+├── report_generator.py       # Report generation
-├── framework_orchestrator.py  # ✅ Complete framework orchestration (COMPLETE)
+├── framework_orchestrator.py # Complete framework orchestration
-├── telemetry.py               # ✅ Advanced telemetry & monitoring (COMPLETE)
+├── telemetry.py              # Advanced telemetry & monitoring
-├── tasks.py                   # ✅ Task-specific interfaces
+├── tasks.py                  # Task-specific interfaces
-└── utils.py                   # ✅ Utility functions
+└── utils.py                  # Utility functions
 ```

 ### 🎯 **Implementation Status**